Best Online Master’s in Ministry Programs

 According to the BLS, U.S. clergy members have a median income of $49,450 a year.
 They are commonly employed by religious organizations and hospitals.
 If ministry work is something that you've considered, we've collected information on the best online master's in ministry programs in the country.
 Graduates can find employment throughout the country.
 Common job responsibilities include performing at religious ceremonies and providing guidance and assistance to followers.

 Faith and religion are constantly evolving, much like the societies in which they exist.
 By earning an online master's in ministry studies, you can develop the skills to contribute your own unique voice to this larger conversation while continuing the work you're already doing.

 What are the Best Master's of Ministry Programs?
-Here are our top 10:
+Here are our top programs:

 Related Programs That Might Interest You

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 A master of ministry combines theological and pastoral studies with counseling and administrative concepts.
 Ministry degrees provide candidates with a sound foundation in Christian philosophy and theology, as well as the team development, mentoring, conflict resolution, and pastoral caregiving skills that serve as the basis for many church leadership roles.
 Graduates go on to take religious and lay leadership positions in administration, counseling, and education.

 Master of ministry programs are widely available in both distance education and traditional, campus-based formats.
 Online ministry programs offer a convenient and flexible option for students whose work or family commitments prevent them from enrolling in an on-campus graduate program.
 These students often find it easier to select a part-time program or an accelerated degree format.
 An on-campus master's degree may appeal to learners coming directly from an undergraduate program.
 Students in on-campus ministry programs benefit from faculty supervision, mentorship arrangements, and interaction with classmates.